Transporting Experimental Results with Entropy Balancing: Numerical Examples

-The results of the experiment are summarized in Table \ref{table-1}.
-A visual comparison for a subset of the results featured in Table \ref{table-1} where $n_1 = 1000$ and $n_0 = 1000$ appear in the boxplots of Figure \ref{ATE-plot}.
+The average bias and mean squared errors of the experiment are summarized in Table \ref{table-1}.
+A visual comparison for a subset of the results featured in Table \ref{table-1} where $n_1 = 200$ and $n_0 = 500$ appear in the boxplots of Figure \ref{ATE-plot}.
 Each method produces consistent estimates under the baseline scenario.
 However, each method also has its short-comings.
-First, we can see that IOSW produce highly variable estimates in cases where the positivity assumption (Assumption \ref{positivity}) is violated.
-On the other hand, the OM approach is biased when there are unspecified interactions attributable to the average treatment effect.
-TMLE, MOM, and EB all appear to produce unbiased estimates of the average treatment effect in every scenario.
-However, we can see in Table \ref{table-1} that EB had either the same or smaller Monte Carlo standard error among these three methods for every scenario.
-The OM approach had the smallest standard error, other than in the scenarios where there are unspecified interactions.
-We do observe a downside to entropy balancing, however.
-In the sparse scenario, the number of models that convergence decreases considerably.
-When $n_1 = 200$ and $n_0 = 500$, entropy balancing was only able to find a solution in 64.2\% of the iterations.
-When $n_1 = 200$ and $n_0 = 1000$ we observe a 66.0\% rate of convergence.
-Otherwise, the algorithm converged in each iteration for every other scenario.
+First, we can see that IOSW produce highly variable estimates in cases where the positivity assumption (Assumption \ref{positivity}) is practically violated and is biased in cases when the sampling scenario is misspecified.
+On the other hand, the OM approach is biased when the outcome model is misspecified.
+TMLE, DR, MOM, and CAL all appear to produce unbiased estimates of the average treatment effect in every scenario.
+This is interesting for the MOM estimator since this would imply that it is also doubly-robust in terms of consistency.
+Some insight into why this might be is provided elsewhere.\cite{dong_integrative_2020} However, we can see in Table \ref{table-1} that CAL had either the same or smaller mean squared errors over TMLE and MOM.
+In some scenarios DR did have smaller errors than CAL.
+Nevertheless, The OM approach had the smallest mean squared errors across most scenarios, other than in the scenarios where we misspecify the outcome model naturally.
+When the models miss (or ignore) some of the effect modifiers, we see that every method we test produces biased estimates of the target population average treatment effect.
+This particular scenario emphasizes the results of these estimators when both the outcome and the sampling models are misspecified, even when missing a single effect modifier.

+There is a downside to the so-called calibration version of entropy balancing.
+In the sparse and positivity violation scenarios, the number of models that converge decreases considerably.
+When $n_1 = 200$ and $n_0 = 500$, CAL was only able to find a solution in 64.2\% of the iterations under the sparse scenario and 49.0\% of the iterations when positivity is practically violated.
+When $n_1 = 200$ and $n_0 = 1000$ we observe a 66.0\% and 48.1\% rate of convergence in the sparse and positivity scenarios, respectively.
+Otherwise, the calibration approach to entropy balancing converged in each iteration for every other scenario.
+Meanwhile, the method of moments approach to entropy balancing also failed to converge in approximately 7.5\% of the scenarios in both of the positivity scenarios where the calibration estimator often failed to converge.